-In the previous article, we discussed “What is the cheapest way to buy prescription glasses?”.
+In the previous article, we discussed “How do you market sunglasses online?”.
 In this article, let’s talk about “What sunglasses were popular in the 90s?”.

 Glasses are not simply a tool to correct vision or UV protection, but also a fashion item to dress up.
 The trend of spectacles has changed dramatically in the past 80 years.
 It follows the changes of the times, with the combination of material and art, through the tangible way to reflect.
 Want to know what glasses have been popular in Europe and the United States for decades?